pkimes/sigclust2/README.md

 A short to-do list for the near future:
 * clean up `hsigclust-class` methods:
-  * `show`: produce more useful output
   * `diagnostics`: make work
-  * `summary`: produce more useful output
-* revise `hsigclust` class to be "lighter"
+  * `validity`: remove, not allowing setting
+  * `FWERcutoffs`: improve using structure of tree
 * allow for more flexibility in `plot` of `hsigclust-class`
-  * print p-value cutoff
+  * print p-value cutoffs
+  * decouple p-value printing and branch highlighting
   * add text flexibility to title of plot
-  * make clear that output is a `ggplot` object, i.e. can call `plot() + ggtitle('new title')` to change the title of the figure
+* complete vignette, replace .Rnw w/ .pdf (also switch to `knitr`?)
 * translate `KSCtest()` from Matlab to `R`
-* complete vignette, replace .Rnw w/ .pdf (also switch to `knitr`?)
 * update README along the way

 ### <a name="intro"></a> Introduction
-This package may be used to assess the statistical significance of clustering in hieararchical clustering.
+This package may be used to assess the statistical significance in hierarchical clustering.
 Given the results of hierarchical clustering, the approach sequentially tests starting from the root node whether each split/join corresponds to "true" clustering.
 The hypothesis test performed at each node is based on the approach described in Liu et al. (2008) with appropriate modifications for hierarchical clustering.
-The work is ongoing, and may involve substantial changes to the current approach (and code).
+The work is ongoing, and may involve changes to the current approach (and code).

 ### <a name="example"></a> Example